Lisa's First Word: Plot

-Bart was forced to give up his crib for the new baby.
-Realizing Bart was fond of clowns, Homer built him a clown-themed bed, but because of his poor carpentering skills he made it look like an evil clown, which terrifies Bart.
-Soon, Lisa was born, and Bart took an immediate dislike to her when she received more attention than him.
-After several failed attempts to retaliate against her, he decided to run away.
-Then Lisa said her first word, "Bart".
-He was thrilled, and Marge explained that Lisa adored him.
+Bart was forced to give up his crib so Lisa could have it.
+Knowing Bart was a fan of Krusty, Homer built him a clown-themed bed.
+However, because of Homer's poor woodworking skills, the bed looked like an evil clown, which terrified Bart.
+Soon, Lisa was born, and Bart became jealous of the attention she received from relatives and family friends.
+After several failed attempts to make Lisa look bad, and then several failed attempts to get rid of her, Bart decided to run away from home and accuses Lisa for ruining his life.
+As he packed his possessions, Lisa said her first word, "Bart".
+Bart was thrilled, and Marge explained that Lisa adored him.
 Bart and Lisa hugged each other and bonded over how funny it was that they both called Homer by his name, rather than "Daddy" as he wished.

-In the present day, as Bart and Lisa argue Homer puts Maggie to bed telling her that when kids learn to talk they quickly learn to talk back, and he is happy for her to never say a word; as soon as he turns off the light and closes the door, Maggie takes her pacifier out of her mouth and, unheard by anyone else, says "Daddy".
+In the present, while Bart and Lisa argue, Homer puts Maggie to bed; he tells her, "The sooner kids talk, the sooner they talk back.
+I hope you never say a word."
+As soon as he turns off the light and closes the door, Maggie takes her pacifier out of her mouth and, unheard by anyone else, says "Daddy".

 Production

-"Lisa's First Word" was written by Jeff Martin, and directed by Mark Kirkland.
-The Simpsons writers Mike Reiss and Al Jean were discussing having an episode where Maggie would say her first word, and Reiss thought it would be cute to have her say "daddy" when no one could hear her.
-Jeff Martin was assigned to write the episode because he had done another flashback episode in the past, "I Married Marge".
+"Lisa's First Word" was written by Jeff Martin and directed by Mark Kirkland.
+Mike Reiss and Al Jean were discussing having an episode where Maggie would say her first word and Reiss thought it would be cute to have her say "daddy" when no one could hear her.
+Martin was assigned to write the episode because he had done "I Married Marge", another flashback episode.
 Martin was excited to do another flashback episode because he thought it was fun to check out old newspapers and go back and see what was in the news back in 1983 and 1984.
 Martin felt it was a good way of finding a new set of things to make jokes about.
 The extended couch gag was added since the episode was about thirty seconds too short to air.

 In the episode, Homer builds a scary clown-shaped bed for Bart.
 The scene was inspired by Mike Reiss, whose dad had built him a clown-shaped bed when he was younger, and just like Bart, Reiss was scared of sleeping in it.
-As the flashback begins in 1983, a young Homer strolls down the street, singing Cyndi Lauper's song "Girls Just Want to Have Fun", which was released the same year.
+As the flashback begins in 1983, a young Homer strolls down the street, singing Cyndi Lauper's song "Girls Just Want to Have Fun", which was released that year.
 The idea for this sequence came from animation director Chuck Sheetz, who suggested it because the length of the final version of the episode was too short.
 The Fox censors wrote a note concerning Homer's line, "Bart can kiss my hairy, yellow butt!" after Marge tells Homer that Bart might be jealous of baby Lisa, citing that the line is considered "coarse", due to the fact that Bart was two during the flashback.